Fgdou/DiscordChatGPT/README.md

 # ChatGPT on Discord
-Answer to your friends with chatGPT on discord
+A script to answer to your friends with chatGPT on discord on private discussions or servers.

 ## Config
 Fill the `.env` file